 Larry Newman, Music Director

-Los Angeles, Calif. — A citywide student orchestra of more than 140 of the area’s brightest students from two dozen Los Angeles area elementary schools will present a one-hour program of classical and popular music at the 17th Annual All Schools Elementary Honor Orchestra Concert in UCLA’s Schoenberg Hall on Saturday, May 2, 2015.
-The orchestra will present the concert twice to accommodate ticket demand with shows at 10:00 AM and 11:30 AM.
+Los Angeles, Calif. — A citywide student orchestra of 140 of the area’s brightest students from two dozen Los Angeles area elementary schools presented a one-hour program of classical and popular music at the 17th Annual All Schools Elementary Honor Orchestra Concert in UCLA’s Schoenberg Hall on Saturday, May 2, 2015.
+The orchestra presented the concert twice to accommodate ticket demand with shows at 10:00 AM and 11:30 AM.

 The performance, produced by conductor Larry Newman, features the elementary orchestra, a jazz ensemble, a string ensemble and guest student vocalists.

 The orchestra’s annual broadcast performances from Schoenberg Hall have garnered three Los Angeles Area Emmy Awards in the Children/Youth Programming category.